firogh/notes/philosophy/epistemology.md

 leading to a design or coding error.

 [The Magical Number Seven, Plus or Minus Two: Some Limits on our Capacity for Processing Information](http://psychclassics.yorku.ca/Miller/)
+## Ways
+Primary and secondary
+Continuousness, completeness, consistency, soundness. -- Logic Neural connections.
+Translation from implementation to fromal; More specific, less form and abstraction; for example, mm_struct doesn't fully eque address space; it's much like VM; so just focus on specific element, e.g. mm_rb vma for ioremmap, put it along with device driver.

 # History
 The Archaeology of Knowledge